QuestPDF/QuestPDF-Documentation/docs/design-patterns.md

 [Colors](/concepts/colors) - list of predefined colors based on the material design.

-[Basic fonts](/concepts/basic-fonts) - a collection of standard PDF fonts.

 [Prototyping](/concepts/prototyping) - learn how to use various additional tools to speed up prototyping process.

 [Exceptions](/concepts/exceptions) - explains all exception types thrown by QuestPDF and how to tackle them.